mytarget-test-team/seismograph/docs/mocker_usage.rst

 Create mock object
 ------------------

-You can to create mock and add him.
+You can to create mock and add it to server.
 Mock can be added to running server.

 .. code-block:: python